Dark soliton detection using persistent homology: Conclusion

 In summary, we have proposed persistent homology-based approaches for high-throughput identification of dark solitons in a dataset of Bose-Einstein condensate density images.
+Persistent homology characterizes the images by computing the topological properties (number of clusters and loops) of the low intensity regions of the images as a cutoff between low and high intensity regions is varied.
+The range of intensity scales over which different clusters and loops persist provides a topological fingerprint of each image in the form of a persistence diagram.

-We show that two simple point summaries of the lifetimes of topological features -- their entropy and $p$-norm -- can serve as features that linearly separate images with solitons from soliton-free images, while being insensitive to noise-induced local density minima.
-The first approach we considered is tailored to 1D images and can distinguish soliton-free images from images containing solitons with high confidence, comparable to to the accuracy of deep neural networks, but 1000 times faster.
-The second approach, based on persistence diagrams of 1D features is slightly less accurate, but does not require the image orientation to be known in advance.
+We showed that a few simple summary statistics of the persistence diagrams -- their entropy and $p$-norms -- can serve as features that linearly separate images with solitons from soliton-free images, while being insensitive to noise-induced local density minima.
+The first approach we considered is tailored to 1D images and can distinguish soliton-free images from images containing solitons with high confidence.
+The second approach, based on persistence diagrams of 1D features has a comparable accuracy, but does not require the image orientation to be known in advance.

+Our approach can be applied to a wide variety of object detection problems, including the detection of bright solitons, which may be identified as persistent local density maxima.
 We hope that our findings illustrate how suitably-designed interpretable machine learning approaches can offer a powerful alternative to deep neural networks, particularly in applications where computing power or time are limited.